 “The tragedy of Chanie Wenjack is a part of the sad legacy of residential schools,” says Stephen Kendall, Principal Clerk of The Presbyterian Church in Canada.
 “His story has an important place in our history as a denomination.
 As we continue to ask forgiveness from Indigenous people, we pray and hope we can also find opportunities to find healing and wholeness together.”

 The Presbyterian Church in Canada ran 11 residential schools between 1884 and 1969.
 After 1925, the United Church of Canada ran nine of these schools while the PCC continued to run two, Cecilia Jeffrey in Kenora, Ontario, and Birtle in Manitoba.
 Cecilia Jeffery operated from 1902 to 1976.
 The schools were funded by the Government of Canada.

 - Chanie Wenjack has been featured in a Heritage Minute by Historica Canada.
 Watch the short video here.

-- Gord Downie, lead singer of the Tragically Hip, and Jeff Lemire have published Secret Path, a graphic novel that tells Chanie’s story.
+- Gord Downie, lead singer of the Tragically Hip and Jeff Lemire published Secret Path, a graphic novel that tells Chanie’s story.
 We remember Gord Downie for his commitment and contributions to a new relationship between Indigenous and non-Indigenous people in Canada.